qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/crs.rst

   QGIS uses three different IDs for every reference system:

-  * :const:`PostgisCrsId` --- IDs used within PostGIS databases.
+  * :attr:`InternalCrsId <qgis.core.QgsCoordinateReferenceSystem.InternalCrsId>` --- IDs internally used in QGIS database.
-  * :const:`InternalCrsId` --- IDs internally used in QGIS database.
+  * :attr:`PostgisCrsId <qgis.core.QgsCoordinateReferenceSystem.PostgisCrsId>` --- IDs used within PostGIS databases.
-  * :const:`EpsgCrsId` --- IDs assigned by the EPSG organization
+  * :attr:`EpsgCrsId <qgis.core.QgsCoordinateReferenceSystem.EpsgCrsId>` --- IDs assigned by the EPSG organization

   If not specified otherwise in second parameter, PostGIS SRID is used by default.